kamacleanbather128/Small-Projects/README.md

 # Small-Projects
 Python and SQL small projects and coding challenges.
+Early projects of my Data journey.
-Powerpoint presentation display, working through analysis and code.
+Display of powerpoint presentation working through analysis and code.